Ms. Foundation focuses funds on groups led by minority women

 “We’ve been doing this work for a really long time and having to spend so much time and energy getting access to resources,” Elise said.
 “There is this possibility of hope that people will see how much, not only our organization, but so many organizations that focus specifically on the needs of women and girls of color.”

-Chocolate Soul Revival plans to use its grant from the Ms. Foundation to expand its team and hire an administrator to oversee its application for 501(c)(3) status, which would certify it as a tax-exempt charitable organization, as well as for additional training and to “create some space to reflect,” Elise said.
+Chocolate Soul Revival plans to use its grant from the Ms. Foundation to expand its team, as well as for additional training and to “create some space to reflect,” Elise said.
 “One of the things that oppression creates is a state of emergency,” she said.
 “It’s really important to be able to take a step back to be reflective, to look at what’s working and what’s not and be able to make adjustments.”

 Like many of the groups the Ms. Foundation wanted to fund, Chocolate Soul Revival takes a broad approach to its racial justice work, which Elise says includes healing justice, economic justice and gender and reproductive justice.